erendevelop/erendevelop/README.md

 - 🎯 Goals for future:<br>
     <ul>
-    📌 To be an advanced mobile app developer (with being able to develop in Kotlin and Swift).<br> 📌 To work at a company named Ethica Yazılım.
+    📌 To be an advanced mobile app developer (with being able to develop in Kotlin and Swift).<br> 📌 To work at a company named Ethica Software.<br>
+    📌 Starting to earning money from app developement in this summer.
     </ul>
 - 👀 Random info about me: I am sleepy almost all the time.